Closing means commitment

 - Title and escrow services and the lender's title insurance (if chosen by lender or if the borrower uses a company identified on the Settlement Services Provider List)

 - Required settlement services (such as pest inspections) that the borrower selects from the Settlement Services Provider List

 Charges that can increase at settlement without limit:

-- Required settlement services that the borrower chooses, if the borrower selects a service provider not included on the Settlement Services Provider list
+- Required settlement costs for services that the borrower chooses, if the borrower selects a service provider not included on the Settlement Services Provider list

 - Title services and lender's title insurance, if the borrower selects a service provider not listed on the Settlement Services Provider List